SabarinathanE/Day-28-Task/README.md

+I Created a Mobile shopping website using Create Context and context Provider.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.